doyoubi/undermoon/README.md

 - Support multi-key commands
 - Support dynamic configuration by CONFIG command
 - ~~Implement a simple rust HTTP broker before we have the Golang broker based on etcd.~~ (done)
-- Recover peer meta to after reboot support direction.
+- Recover peer meta after reboot to support redirection.